 Learn to tell the time on a digital clock

-When using a digital clock, your child must be able to count, because this clock counts after 12.00 noon until midnight.
+When using a digital clock your child should be able to count (this is when they can learn it), because this clock continues after 12.00 noon until midnight.

 Can your child already count well enough?